 Diabetic retinopathy.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T116611/Diabetic-retinopathy.
-Updated February 7, 2017.
-Accessed August 24, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/diabetic-retinopathy.
+Accessed August 6, 2021.

 Facts about diabetic retinopathy.
 National Eye Institute website.
-Available at: https://nei.nih.gov/health/diabetic/retinopathy.
-Updated September 2015.
-Accessed August 24, 2017.
+Available at: https://www.nei.nih.gov/learn-about-eye-health/eye-conditions-and-diseases/diabetic-retinopathy.
+Accessed August 6, 2021.

 What is diabetic retinopathy?
 Eye Smart—American Academy of Ophthalmology website.
-Available at: http://www.geteyesmart.org/eyesmart/diseases/diabetic-retinopathy/index.cfm.
-Updated March 1, 2017.
-Accessed August 24, 2017.
+Available at: https://www.aao.org/eye-health/diseases/what-is-diabetic-retinopathy .
+Accessed August 6, 2021.

 Last reviewed July 2021 by Daniel A. Ostrovsky, MD Last Updated: 7/6/2021